nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Sana Ahmed's Session 1.md

 ### Main Law of Brand Building
 - It is to serve, serve you & your audience
 ### Authenticity - How do you want to stand out?
+What are you selling, is it your personality, your ideas, your stories, coaching, digital products?

 - How do you find your unique edge?
 ### Encountering YOU for Idea Emergence
 ### Niche topics - Notemaking